 THE SYRUP

-- In a saucepan on medium-high heat add water, sugar, the cinnamon stick.
-Boil for 5 minutes and remove from heat.
-Let it cool for about 10 minutes and add the honey.
+- In a saucepan on medium-high heat add water, sugar, and the cinnamon stick.
+Boil for 5 minutes or until sugar dissolves.
+Remove from heat.
+Let it cool for about 10 minutes, and add the honey.
 Whisk until it dissolves and remove the cinnamon stick.

 - Dip the cookies into the hot syrup with a slotted spoon for 5-10 minutes.
 The time depends on how sweet and soft you want them.
 Test the first one and adjust the time accordingly for the rest of them.
 Then dip them in batches to save time, rotate them, and remove them.

 - Place them on a large platter and immediately sprinkle chopped walnuts.
-Alternatively, place them in a well-sealed food container and keep them out of the fridge for a month.
+Alternatively, place them in a well-sealed food container. keep them out of the fridge for 20 days to a month.

 Sophie Avgoustakis says